 The last day we woke up, Arthur had flown out, all the filming was complete, and the Dusty had a married son who lived in Durango, only three hours away, who drove down in order to be able to mountain bike with us just for fun before heading out of Moab.
 We piled the 6 bikes in his truck, and headed off to the famous Captain Ahab trail.

-After mountain biking, Thor and I left Dusty and Honey to one more day of fun in Moab, jumped in the Beast, filled it with water, attempted to clean it up a little and took off for Denver.
+What a week!
+Thor and I jumped in the Beast, filled it with water, attempted to clean it up a little and took off for Denver.
 The end goal was to leave the Beast MODE with Dan the Storyteller Man, who would then take it to St. Helens, Oregon for the show.